The term “certified translation” sometimes causes confusion — especially when it comes to when it is and isn’t required.

 Certified translations are almost always necessary for legal paperwork, such as documentation used in trials or hearings.
 For example, a trial transcript or any evidence in another language would need to be translated and certified.
 When it comes to any item that has to be submitted to a legal or government body, it’s likely that certified translations will be required.

 Immigration is also a key area that nearly always requires certified translation.
-If you are applying for a residency (or even a temporary visitor’s permit) in a foreign country, it will likely require that all documents be submitted in the country’s official language — and that translations of these documents be certified.
+If you are applying for a residency (or even a temporary visitor’s permit) in a foreign country, it will likely require that all documents (such as your birth certificate) be submitted in the country’s official language — and that translations of these documents be certified.

 Applications to universities and colleges also often require certified translations of documents like diplomas and transcripts.
 Depending on the school’s document policies, you may be required to submit the original grade report along with a certified translation; it’s always a good idea to confirm what documents are needed before submitting them.